calebburtonuncc/4116MidtermProject/README.md

 The Dataset is shared with Assingment 1, being a group of OCT images.
 These fall under 3 classes: Normal, DME, and DRUSEN.

 DISCLAIMER:
 (The project, and professor during class, states this is to be a binary classifier, which would mean that DME and DRUSEN would be clumped into one class of DISEASED.
 I had already started on this assignment with training 150 epochs on 3 classes by the time this realization reached me.
 I understand point deductions if that is needed, but I believe this project to be nearly identical either way you go.
+I did Assignment 1 with 3 classes, so I am not sure how results would be accurate if classes are different.
 Three classes likely had to do with my low accuracy ratings)

 ## Steps taken to complete this project:
 1. Upload dataset and Model A weights into Google Drive for recall and evaluation